 At the time this was a radical idea.
 The traditional dogma was that older brain regions are not conscious.
 Consciousness occurs only in the cerebral cortex, and probably just the human cortex.
 Lower animals, like fish and reptiles, are certainly not conscious, and that cat on the porch probably isn’t either.

 But over the years this attitude has softened considerably.
 There’s no proof (consciousness is entirely subjective and so very difficult to investigate), but most scientists today believe there is a continuum of consciousness.
 It’s most highly developed in the human cortex, but even our brainstems underlie basic sensory and body awareness.
 Brainstem creatures, like lizards and fish, probably have simple sensory awareness.
 There is no clear end point, and many even suspect that consciousness extends beyond brains, perhaps as part of a universal life force.

 We’ll look at that in Essays 6 and 7.
 This essay just focuses on the brain, particularly the reticular system’s role in “simple awareness.”
 After another sixty years of brain research, that view no longer seems radical.
 It goes like this:

-Reticular processing is largely undifferentiated, and so presumably is its associated awareness.
-Not awareness of anything, the brain’s core networks mediate a fluid, formless sense of being.
+Reticular processing is poorly differentiated, and so presumably is its associated awareness.
+With no specific content, no awareness of anything, the brain’s core networks mediate a fluid, formless sense of being.
 Various writers have described this probable reticular experience in various ways: “simple awareness” or “pure awareness,” “consciousness without content” or “consciousness per se,” “primal self-awareness,” and “sense of existence.”

 In this emerging view, reticular awareness may take various related forms.
 We experience it as a sense of newness, as intuition, as existential awareness, and as spiritual awareness.
 Each of these involves at least a spark (sometimes much more) of that simple consciousness-without-content or pure awareness.